hplt-project/OpusTrainer/README.md

 #- Tags: 0.08 # Requires dataset augmented with alignment info, appended to the
   #  custom_detok_src: null # Null value for the src detokenizer
   #  custom_detok_trg: zh
+  #  # spm_vocab: test-data/vocab.zhen.spm # Optional path to spm vocabulary to do Tags on SPM-ed text.
   #  # template: "__source__ {src} __target__ {trg} __done__" # This is the default way of inserting tags.
 Beware of changing it.
                                                # DO NOT include it in the config as it's a default parameter.
 # - Typos: 0.05 # Consider 5% of the input sentences to contain plausible typos.